skdeshpande91/VCBART/README.md

 #### Examples

+Scripts to reproduce some of the examples in the paper are avilable in the scripts/ directory.

 The following code chunk sets up a really basic example of `vc_BART_ind`, which fits a VC-BART model with independent errors.

 ```r